Percy Jackson & the Olympians: The Lightning Thief (soundtrack)

-Percy Jackson and the Olympians: The Lightning Thief (Original Motion Picture Soundtrack) is the score album to the 2010 film Percy Jackson & the Olympians: The Lightning Thief.
+Percy Jackson & the Olympians: The Lightning Thief (Original Motion Picture Soundtrack) is the score album to the 2010 film Percy Jackson & the Olympians: The Lightning Thief.
 An adaptation of the 2005 novel The Lightning Thief from Rick Riordan's fantasy adventure novel series Percy Jackson & the Olympians, the film is also the first instalment in the Percy Jackson film series.
 The musical score is composed by Christophe Beck and was released by ABKCO Records digitally on February 5, 2010, followed by a CD release on February 15.
 The score was positively received by critics and audiences.

 Production

 Christophe Beck composed the film's musical score, after his previous collaboration with Chris Columbus in I Love You, Beth Cooper (2009).
 From the onset, Columbus wanted a "traditional" and "symphonic" sound.
 Hence, Beck produced the score entirely with a traditional orchestra, devoid of electronic and synth music.
 He added that the co-relations with the characters were done with the help of melodies than instrumentation, where he had used brass music for the gods.
 Beck applied huge "orchestral music" to compliment the action score cues, which was his first in his theatrical career.